Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 + The infotainment system needs an upgrade.
 + Honda Connect app isn't the best.
 If you silently rest the trunk door, the app won't say it's open but the car instrument cluster will detect it's open.
 On the contrary, no "bonnet open" warning in the car cluster but the app has it.
 + Beige fabric on the sides is hard to clean and gets dirty soon.
-+ Should be 6-airbags standard even if it's Elegant Edition as it's just accessories fitted on top.
++ 6-airbags should be standard even if it's Elegant Edition as it's just accessories fitted on top.

 **History/Prelude**